gvwilson/thirdbit/src/fiction/cherne/index.md

 reappear a decade later; barring storms, pirates, and monsters, a ship can make the journey in as little as two years.
-This steady current shapes trade patterns worldwide: Ruudian furs and Uwsian wheat to Praczedt, Praczny iron to Thind and Bantang, Bantangui spices to the Regimental Kingdoms, and wool and apple cider from there to Ruuda.
+This steady current shapes trade patterns worldwide: Ruudian furs and Uwsian wheat to Praczedt, Praczny iron to Thind and Bantang, Bantangui spices to the Ninety Kingdoms, and wool and apple cider from there to Ruuda.

 ### The Worldrim